 For the next four weeks, thousands of Muslims across the UK will be fasting during daytime to mark Ramadan or Ramazan – with many doing it alongside their job.

 Ramadan falls at a different time each year because Islam uses the lunar calendar.
-This year, Ramadan will last from the middle of May until the middle of June – it continues for 29 or 30 days from when you begin your fast.
+This year, Ramadan will last from early May until early June – it continues for 29 or 30 days from when you begin your fast.

 This year in the UK, the fasting day is long.
-The morning meal will be before dawn, around 3am.
-And people won’t break their fast until around 9pm.
+The morning meal will be before dawn.
+And people won’t break their fast until dusk.
 That’s 18 hours without food or drink (not even water!).

 The combination of long hours and hot days can be challenging for many Muslims at work.
 That’s why we wanted to write about the small practical steps that colleagues and employers can take to support their Muslim workmates and friends.

 First, don’t be shy about asking Muslim colleagues if they will be observing Ramadan.
 Some people may choose not to take part – perhaps for medical reasons – as fasting is a personal choice.

 Ramadan should not interfere with everyday tasks at work, but fasting co-workers may be tired or lacking energy during the day.

 Usually the first ten days are the hardest.
 If you have colleagues who will be fasting, ask them if changing some aspects of work can make it easier for them.

 Ramadan isn’t only about not eating or drinking during daylight hours.
 It usually means rising early and eating late with family and friends, and may mean taking part in charitable activities or late night prayers.